ddroche/reacting/README.md

 This project shows how to render a React app within an Angular app.

+## Running

+Run `npm run local` to install dependencies and run the angular server.
+Then navigate to `http://localhost:4200`.

 ## Typescript

 In order for this to compile properly, the `JSX` flag must be set to react